4-Speed Cooling Fan Controller/Harness Project

 nice technology, such as a soft start (ie:

-you should not expect them to be
+NOT expect them to be

 reliable for years if using a high

-current fan like the Mark VIII.
-So there needed to be a better
+current fan like the Lincoln Mark

 My experience over many years has been that